 You can read more about how services are used and implemented in Microsoft Graph from the official documentation here.

 What Microsoft Graph helps a user to do is to get connected.
 The user can now be connected to all the resources across the services that support Microsoft Graph.
-This is done by making the user to a group using the memberOf relationship.
-This is slightly developer oriented, so if you are interested, you can read more about this memberOf relationship here.
+This is done by making the user a member of a group using the memberOf relationship.
+This is slightly developer-oriented, so if you are interested, you can read more about this memberOf relationship here.
 And a user can be connected to another user using the manager relationship.
 Read more about it here.

-Using this model, Microsoft is able to sync app data, such as notifications and the Continue on PC feature, from your Android Phone, iOS device, or Mobile phone to your Windows PC.
+Using this model, Microsoft can sync app data, such as notifications and the Continue on PC feature, from your Android Phone, iOS device, or Mobile phone to your Windows PC.

 How to use Microsoft Graph Explorer?

-Microsoft Graph helps the app developers make a piece of software that will influence their customers’ productivity very deeply.
-Some of the major features of Microsoft Graph are listed below:
+Microsoft Graph Explorer helps app developers build software that deeply influences their customers’ productivity.
+Some of the major features of Microsoft Graph Explorer are listed below:

-- Scans the next engagement in the user’s calendar and helps them to prepare for it by providing various information for the attendees.
+- Scans the next engagement on the user’s calendar and helps them prepare for it by providing information for the attendees.
 This set of information includes their job titles, they workgroup, and information about the latest documents and team projects they have been working or collaborating on.

-- Scans the user’s schedule and helps them schedule the best time for a meeting.
+- Scans the user’s schedule and recommends the best time for a meeting.

 - Fetches Office documents and files from a file stored inside of the Cloud Storage (OneDrive) remotely to any device connected in the graph.